 They helped me tremendously!
 They take some of the pressure off of your joints as you hike and are especially handy in Utah, adding stability as you make your way over treacherous, uneven rocks and along paths with drop-offs on either side.
 They gave me so much more confidence that I was not going to fall down or plummet off of a cliff!

 They come in multiple colors, shrink down to easily fit in your luggage or backpack if you decide to put them away for awhile when hiking and are an Amazon best-seller.

 17. Portable Luggage Scale, Amazon, $12.81 (regularly $20)

 One of our best (and least expensive!) travel purchases has been a portable luggage scale.
 This is super helpful in making sure you don’t exceed an airline’s luggage weight limit (we always seem to be pushing it!).
 This way you can rearrange things BEFORE you get to the airport and are standing in the check-in line, realizing your bag is too heavy.

 We used to try to figure out the weight of our luggage by standing on a bathroom scale with and without the bag.
 Awkward to say the least… But these let you hook them on to the bag, pick up the luggage and get a pretty good idea of what it weighs.
 Better yet, they are small, so you can stick them in your bag to weigh them before your return trip, because most hotel bathrooms don’t even have scales!

-This portable luggage scale is an Amazon’s Choice product with more than 6,000 reviews.
-It weighs in both pounds and kilograms (which we found helpful when traveling to Europe to ensure we did not exceed our international airline’s allowance) and also tells you the outside temperature.
+This Travelon portable luggage scale is available through Amazon Prime and comes with a hook and not just a strap (I MUCH prefer the hook!).
+It weighs in both pounds and kilograms (which we found helpful when traveling to Europe to ensure we did not exceed our international airline’s allowance) and comes in black and turquoise blue.

 Check out these ideas for the best carry-on luggage for travel.